Perlover/bitcoin-kit-makefile/README.md

 5. You can start bitcoin &amp; lnd daemons as:

+    1. First time after installation:

+			mainnet-bitcoind-start
+			... wait some minutes ...
+			mainnet-lnd-start

+    2. Next time starting:

+			mainnet-bitcoind-start
+			... wait some seconds...
+			mainnet-lnd-start

+    3. Stopping:

+			mainnet-lnd-stop
+			mainnet-bitcoind-stop

+    4. If you want to use `lncli-web` you can start same way:

         	mainnet-lightning-start

 	    Stop daemon:

         	mainnet-lightning-stop

+		But first time run after installation i recommend to run as described in #5.1

     	You can work with node same way: https://your_listen_ip_address:[8280|8281]/ The passwords can be found in ~/credentials directory, 8280 - for mainnet, 8281 - for testnet

 5.  **ATTENTION!** If your OS has firewall rules - **DON'T FORGET TO OPEN the 8333 TCP PORT**